dvollrath/StudyGuide/ideas/immigration.md

 ---
 title: Immigration and growth
-parent: Applications and Questions
+parent: Case studies
+grand_parent: Ideas and Productivity
-nav_order: 6
+nav_order: 1
 ---

 # How does immigration affect growth?